 South West Silents relies on a network of collaborators and helpers.
 At it’s heart are the groups three directors:

 With a doctorate in early cinema from the University of Sheffield, Peter Walsh works as a freelance researcher and editor.
 Having written and presented extensively on mapping the British film industry’s earliest years, his research has been the subject of a BBC radio documentary, and his most recent work investigated the archival impulse as manifest in online film communities.
-Having co-founded South West Silents and Cinema Rediscovered, Bristol, Peter is active in promoting film heritage through public screenings and events, and was recently appointed as Chief Instigator and Co-ordinator of the Collegium at the Pordenone Silent Film Festival.
+Having co-founded South West Silents and Cinema Rediscovered, Bristol, Peter is active in promoting film heritage through public screenings and events.